submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 ### Backlog Board

 [The backlog board] hosts issues, bugs and features which are not a part of a particular release board.
 While each issue is opened in its corresponding repository, this board gives an aggregated view of all open issues across all repositories.
-The board has total of seven columns.
+The board has total of three columns.
 Any new issues or epics should typically be assigned to the `Backlog` column.
 Epics which are candidates to be included in the next release are moved to the `Next Version Candidate` column.
 During [planning](#planning), all epics from the `Next Version Candidate` column are reviewed and triaged.
 Epics which are selected to be in the next release are moved to the [current release board](#current-release-board).
-The next 3 columns sort issues by priority.
-All unassigned issues are sorted into these three columns based on the priority discussed in the team meeting.
-Issues from these columns are ready to be worked on.
-Any leftover work from the previous release goes to the `Work in Progress column`.
+All unassigned issues are labeled with priority based on the priority discussed in the team meeting.
 The `Close?` column holds any issues/epics that can probably be closed for various reasons.

 ### Current Release Board